 Singapore has an extensive list of bilateral and regional trade agreements that enable the free flow of trade between it and the respective trading partner(s).
 This increased trade conductivity is especially important for businesses that rely heavily on imports and exports.

-By familiarising yourself with the various bilateral FTAs that Singapore has in place, you can ensure that your business is taking advantage of all the opportunities for free trade.
+By familiarizing yourself with the various bilateral FTAs that Singapore has in place, you can ensure that your business is taking advantage of all the opportunities for free trade.
 This will help you to maximize your competitiveness and minimize your costs when setting up a trading business in the country

 Double taxation agreements (DTAs) are treaties between two countries that aim to avoid double taxation of income earned in one country by residents of the other country.

 DTAs can also provide for reduced rates of withholding tax on certain types of income, such as dividends, interest, and royalties.